|Alabama Gov. David Bibb Graves|

 June 8, 1867 – Mark Twain boarded the side-wheel steamer “The Quaker City” and set off on a five-month trip to Europe and the Mediterranean.
 He published his experiences from the trip in a book called “Innocents Abroad, or The New Pilgrims’ Progress,” the most popular travel book of his time.

 June 8, 1902 – B.P.
 Pearson, a “crazy man” from Mississippi City, “terrorized” the people of Repton on this Friday morning.
 Around 8 a.m., he came out of a Repton hotel in a “demented condition” with two revolvers and a Winchester rifle and “seemed to want to shoot any who was in sight.”
 He shot, but missed, Jack Campbell and after about two hours, A.E.
-Peterman and marshall J.E.
+Peterman and marshal J.E.
 Robinson persuaded Pearson to lay down his guns.

 June 8, 1906 – Theodore Roosevelt signed the Antiquities Act into law, authorizing the President to restrict the use of certain parcels of public land with historical or conservation value.